 Where Do Patients Come From?

-The majority of patients are local to Wake Forest or commute from Raleigh Durham, and Chapel Hill North Carolina.
+The majority of patients are local to Wake Forest or commute from Raleigh, Durham, Greensboro, Chapel Hill, and Wilmington North Carolina.

 What Happens After PHP?